 The Book Of Signs obviously expects us to take these chapters of Ezekiel literally.
 As one reads through the Russian Chapter, literal explanations are everywhere.
 However, some important details are ignored.
-I suggest you refer to Ezekiel chapters 38 and 39 to confirm what I am about to say.
+I suggest you refer to Ezekiel chapters 38 and 39 to confirm what I will say.

 The invading armies will either be on foot or riding horses.
-Their weapons are swords, shields, spears, bows, etc. [This may explain the Israelite victory if they are counterattacking with tanks and airplanes.].
-In addition, all these weapons must be made of wood because the Israelites are going to use them for fires [apparently, electricity is no longer working].
+Their weapons are swords, shields, spears, bows, etc. [This may explain the Israelite victory if they counterattack with tanks and airplanes.].
+In addition, all these weapons must be made of wood because the Israelites will use them for fires [apparently, electricity is no longer working].
 It is going to take seven months to bury all the dead.
 Consider the comment in the Jamieson-Faussett-Brown Bible Commentary:

 The wood of their invaders' weapons was to serve for fuel to Israel for seven years!
 And all Israel were to take seven months in burying the dead!
 Supposing a million of Israelites to bury each two corpses a day, the aggregate buried in the hundred eighty working days of the seven months would be three hundred sixty millions of corpses!
 Then the pestilential vapors from such masses of victims before they were all buried!
 What Israelite could live in such an atmosphere?

-We cannot have part literal and part symbolic prophecy, especially if it is just randomly chosen to fit a particular end-times theory.
-If a person is going to insist on some parts being literal, they need to be consistent enough to take it all literally [and not ignore parts].
+We cannot have part literal and part symbolic prophecy, especially if it is randomly chosen to fit a particular end-times theory.
+If someone insists on some parts being literal, they must be consistent enough to take it all literally [and not ignore parts].

 At last!
 Something we can agree on.

-It is often easier to eliminate wrong answers than it is to find the right ones.
-For example, if I need a 5-letter word for a crossword puzzle, I can eliminate all words that have more or fewer letters.
+It is often easier to eliminate wrong answers than to find the right ones.
+For example, if I need a 5-letter word for a crossword puzzle, I can eliminate all words with more or fewer letters.
 That is helpful, but I still need to find the correct word.

 I trust to have shown that the application of these Scriptures to Russia and other modern nations is not supported by these Bible chapters in context.

 Admittedly, these are difficult chapters to explain.
-This is a prophecy so that we would expect the use of prophetic imagery.
+This is a prophecy, so we would expect prophetic imagery to be used.
 The images are meant to provide us with a picture of what was future to the prophet, not necessarily to the readers.
 They help us to comprehend reality.
 For example, the prophecy in Daniel 11 gives us vivid imagery of the struggles in the 400 so-called Silent Years.

 …imagery of Ezekiel 38-39, which prophetically depicts the Maccabees’ defeat of the Syrians in the second century B.C.
 Days Of Vengeance David Chilton pg.
 520

-I would tend to think these chapters are picturing the Maccabean period, which occurred between the Old and New Testaments.
+I think these chapters are picturing the Maccabean period, which occurred between the Old and New Testaments.
 Just because they are called Silent Years does not mean they were inactive.
 They are silent because there was no prophetic word given during this time.